 The terms and privacy policies of these service providers may apply to you as well, depending on your usage of their services.

-b) Any new business partners we may have over time, for example, in the event of a joint venture, reorganisation, business merger or sale that affects us
+- Any new business partners we may have over time, for example, in the event of a joint venture, reorganisation, business merger or sale that affects us

-c) When required to comply with a law or court order, and only if us doing so is lawful.d) Our professional advisors including our lawyers and technology consultants when they need it to give us their professional advice.
+- Our professional advisors including our lawyers and technology consultants when they need it to give us their professional advice.

-We have no control over, and are not responsible for, the privacy policies and practices of third parties.
+Our websites include hyperlinks to, and details of, third party websites.
+We have no control over, and are not responsible for the privacy policies and practises of third parties.

 We do not knowingly collect any personal information from children under the age of 16 and would delete any such data upon becoming aware of it.

-You have the right to ask us what information we hold about you, to request a copy of that data, that your data is updated, corrected or deleted entirely.
+You have the right to ask us what information we hold about you, to request a copy of that data, that your data be updated, corrected or deleted entirely.
 Any such request should be in writing and include reasonable details about the information you want to know.

 Whenever we make changes to this policy we will post an update on our websites and if appropriate, at our discretion, email you directly.
 Following updates, please check to see if you’re still happy with our latest policy.
-Continuing to our to use our websites and applications, or contacting us after these changes will indicate you have agreed to the changes.

 CCTV is in operation at Bright’s offices.
 All CCTV footage is captured purely for your security and for the prevention and detection of crime.
 If you’d like to know more, please see our signage, or contact us using the details provided below.